Norfolk 2017Read more about Norfolk 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Norfolk Constabulary below, or watch the video.
+Read my assessment of Norfolk Constabulary below.

 I am very pleased with the performance of Norfolk Constabulary in keeping people safe and reducing crime.